 One of the optimizations made in the Container OS VM is that container ports are directly mapped onto the host ports when an instance is started with a specified container image.
 Our container images run the Guestbook on Flask's default port (5000).
 As a result, in order to access the application from external sites, we need to add a firewall rule to allow incoming traffic to the port.

-We can use Cloud Shell to directly create the firewall rule called tcp-allow-5000 to allow ingress or incoming traffic on port 5000 using the command below.
-Specify a target tag of http-5000 that can be used to assign the rule to any Compute Engine instance.
+to allow ingress or incoming traffic on port 5000 using the command below.
+Specify a target tag of http-5000

 gcloud compute firewall-rules create tcp-allow-5000 \